Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Introduction

-In this work, we revisit the fundamental principles of photoemission and utilize the photoelectrons as a probe of incident photon polarization.
-The angular distributions of photoelectrons from carbon targets were measured using a rotating-analyzer method, demonstrating a clear dependence on the incident photon polarization across a wide energy range from 400 to 3000 eV.
-A simple model calculation provides a qualitative explanation for the origin of this polarization dependence in the photoelectron angular distribution.
+To address this issue, we revisit the fundamental principles of photoemission and focus on the angular distribution of photoelectrons excited by linearly polarized X-rays and use these to probe the incident photon polarization.
+The angular distribution of photoelectrons from carbon targets was measured by using a rotating-analyzer method, which reveals the dependence on the incident photon polarization across a wide energy range from 200 to 3000 eV.
+We then use a simple model to qualitatively explain the polarization dependence of the angular distribution of photoelectrons.